How to Time Manage With ADHD (Even If Nothing Has Worked Before)

 This is also an anti-perfectionism strategy.
 For those who also deal with traits like high functioning OCD, the pressure to start perfectly can prevent starting at all.
 Five minutes removes that pressure.

-Tools That Actually Help ADHD Time Management
+Practical Tools for ADHD Time Management

 Real-Life Example: A Day With ADHD Time Blocking